AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

   </p>

 ## Access your SAP BTP Subaccount
-- Access your SAP BTP account for the session XP260 using this link: [Global Account: SAP-TechEd-2025 – Account Explorer](https://emea.cockpit.btp.cloud.sap/cockpit?idp=akihlqzx8.accounts.ondemand.com#/globalaccount/4c772782-0751-42ee-93c3-897452fdcb63/accountModel&//?section=HierarchySection&view=TreeTableView)
+- Access your SAP BTP account for the session XP260 using this link: [Global Account: SAP-TechEd-2025 – Account Explorer](https://emea.cockpit.btp.cloud.sap/cockpit?idp=akihlqzx8.accounts.ondemand.com#/globalaccount/4c772782-0751-42ee-93c3-897452fdcb63/accountModel&//?section=HierarchySection&view=TreeTableView).

-- ⚠️ **Note:** You will use an SAP BTP subaccount with a subaccount admin privileges.
+- ⚠️ **Note:** You will use an SAP BTP subaccount with subaccount admin privileges.
 We use the Identity Authentication service tenant **akihlqzx8.accounts.ondemand.com** as custom identity provider, both for platform and application users.

-- Login to open your subaccount **XP260_0XX**, where **XX** is your seat number :
+- Login to open your subaccount **XP260_0XX**, where **XX** is your seat number:
   - Username: **xp260-0XX@education.cloud.sap** ( with XX depending on your seat from 01 - 40 )
-  - Password: Will be given to you as part of the session
+  - Password: Will be given to you as part of the session.
   - In the list of directories and subaccounts, click on the entry for your subaccount.

 ### Review the Subscribed Services and Instances